vwkd/code-web/Other/Git/introduction.md

 ![](1.png)
 - chain of commits needs not be linear, can have branches
 ![](branches.png)
-- Git stores branch as a file with a pointer to _last_ commit on that branch, Graph theory guarantees that can reconstruct branch chain from it since DAG can only go forwards, just a file instead of whole copy of directory
+- In Git a branch is just a pointer to _last_ commit on that branch, Graph theory guarantees that can reconstruct branch chain from it since DAG can only go forwards, just a file containing branch name and commit hash it's pointing to instead of whole copy of directory
-- The HEAD file contains a pointer to the branch that is currently checked out, it’s in „detached HEAD state“ if it directly points to a commit instead of a branch, often talks about moving HEAD pointer to another commit but actually only current branch pointer is moved to which HEAD is pointing constantly
+- HEAD is just a pointer to the branch that is currently checked out, it’s in „detached HEAD state“ if it directly points to a commit instead of a branch, often talks about moving HEAD pointer to another commit but actually only current branch pointer is moved to which HEAD is pointing constantly
 ![](pointers.png)